Inputs

 deployment (visible to the tenant/user).
 On top of that, a deployment’s (display) name must contain

-and it should have these two labels set: csys-obj-type=service
+string shared and it should have these two labels set: csys-obj-type=service and obj-type=k8s.

 inputs: